flyinglynx/Bilinear-Matching-Network/README.md

 @inproceedings{min2022bmnet,
   title={Represent, Compare, and Learn: A Similarity-Aware Framework for Class-Agnostic Counting}, author={Shi, Min and Hao, Lu and Feng, Chen and Liu, Chengxin and Cao, Zhiguo}, booktitle={Proc.
-IEEE/CVF Conference on Computer Vision and Pattern Recognization (CVPR)}, year={2022}
+IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
 }